cujarrett/learning-aws/aws-certified-solutions-architect–associate/security-identity-compliance.md

 - You can have multiple security groups attached to EC2 Instances
 - You can specify allow rules but not deny rules

+### Roles
+- Roles are more secure than storing your access key and secret access key on individual EC2 instances
+- Roles are easier to manage
+- Roles can be assigned to an EC2 instance after it is created using both the console & command line
+- Roles are universal - You can use them in any region

 ### Review
 1. What is an additional way to secure the AWS accounts of both the root account and new users alike?
 - a.
 Implement Mulit-Factor Authentication for all accounts